 - Chill and serve.
 Transfer the mango juice into a pitcher and chill in the fridge for at least an hour.
 Serve in a tall glass over ice.

-- Add orange juice to the mango puree instead of simple syrup to thin it out and add flavor.
+Add orange juice to the mango puree instead of simple syrup to thin it out and for additional flavor.
+You can also use spices like ground ginger, ginger, or saffron for added fragrance and flavor.

-- Reduce or add more sugar according to your preferred sweetness and based on how ripe / sweet the mangoes are
+For added fiber, serve the mango juice with 1-2 tablespoons of chia seeds!
+Reduce or add more sugar according to your preferred sweetness and based on how ripe / sweet the mangoes are.

 Frequently Asked Questions